mattjowen1991-hue/nfl-regular-season-test-enviroment/README.md

 **When to Edit:**
 - End of season (update winner, spoon, honorary)
 - New season (update season year)
-- Perfect week points are auto-calculated by admin dashboard, but you can manually adjust
+- Perfect week points are auto-calculated by admin dashboard

 **How perfectWeekPoints Works:**
 - Used to calculate "Win Rate" and "Perfect Weeks" stats
 - Auto-populated when you save from admin dashboard
 - Formula: `(games × pointsPerGame) + fullHouseBonus`
+- JSONBin values merge with and override local config values

 ---